JojoInNutShell/CP-and-CPP/README.md

 # CP and CPP
 ## Competitive Programming and C Plus Plus

-Here, I made a learning material (currently in Indonesian) on Competitive Programming and C Plus Plus.
+I made a learning material (currently in Indonesian) on Competitive Programming and C Plus Plus.

 Below are the link to the latest material: